TkTech/chancy/docs/index.rst

 Start up one or more of the workers by running ``python worker.py``.
-This will start a worker that listens on the "default" queue and runs up to 10 jobs concurrently with a few :doc:`plugins` that help keep the queue running smoothly.
+This will start a worker that listens on the "default" queue and runs up to 10 jobs concurrently with a few :doc:`guide/plugins` that help keep the queue running smoothly.

 Next, we need to create a job that we want to run.
 Let's create a file called